A system outage is one thing when you’re trying to binge a series or catch up on the latest episode.

 The Ford Canada team made sure that we wouldn’t be drinking and driving, offering shuttle rides home to anyone in need, and making sure that everyone knew their limit.
 On top of that, we weren’t beholden to write anything, but from what I’ve seen, people are sharing the message because they had a great time.
 Of course, when a party is invite-only, it has its share of haters, as seen in the screen cap below:

-To the haters, here’s a message — you receive from social media what you put in to it.
-I mean this on two fronts — put negativity and snide remarks in, you’re going to get the same back.
+To the haters, here’s a message—you receive from social media what you put into it.
+I mean this on two fronts—put negativity and snide remarks in, you’re going to get the same back.
 People generally extend a hand to those who they can respect and build relationships with.
-Why would you want to keep someone around who’s just bringing negative attitude and poisonous words to the table?
+Why would you want to keep someone around who’s just bringing a negative attitude and poisonous words to the table?
 Also, if you think you should be entitled to attend an event because you’ve already invested in the group holding it, prove your worth.
 Write blogs about your experiences.
 Make videos of other friends giving products a try.
 Shouting at the top of the mountain that you’ve been overlooked or wronged only makes you look like a complainer, which brings us right back to the negative energy point.
 Be part of the solution, not the problem.

 All in all, I’m happy that Ford Canada invited me to 2013’s Blue Party, and I hope it sets the tone for the rest of the year’s events!